 The coroner’s report is yet to be issued as to whether the family died because of carbon dioxide or carbon monoxide poisoning.

-Another alarming element of these tragic deaths is found in the stark reality is that this isn’t a rare occurrence.
+Another alarming element of these tragic deaths is found in the stark reality that this isn’t a rare occurrence.
 Homeless people, including children of all ages, lose their lives every year in Los Angeles for no other reason than they do not have a proper roof over their heads.

 The Mental Health and Homelessness Misconception